 The San José Office of Cultural Affairs Public Art Program (OCA) manages the program in close collaboration with the Airport.

-The City of San Jose Public Art Program is funded through an ordinance that allows 1% of municipal capital improvement project budgets to be set aside for public art.
+The City of San José Public Art Program is funded through an ordinance that allows 1% of municipal capital improvement project budgets to be set aside for public art.

-For More Information
+For More Information Please Contact:

-Public Art Program (City of San Jose Office of Cultural Affairs)
+Public Art Program (City of San José Office of Cultural Affairs)

-200 E. Santa Clara Street, 4th Floor, San Jose CA, 95113.
+200 E. Santa Clara Street, 4th Floor, San José CA, 95113.

 Phone: (408) 793-4344